Galley: Modern Query Optimization for Sparse Tensor Programs: Background

 \subsection{Sparse Tensor Compilers}

-In the last decade, the compilers community has developed a series of sparse tensor compilers and shown that they can produce highly efficient code for sparse tensor computations.
-We use this work as our execution engine, so we take a moment here to explain their important concepts. \paragraph{Tensor Formats} There are many different ways to represent sparse tensors, and the best approach depends on the data distribution and the workload.
-Work in this space has converged on the {\em fibertree} abstraction for describing the space of formats\cite{DBLP:journals/pacmpl/KjolstadKCLA17, sze_efficient_2017}.
-In this formalism, a tensor format is a nested data structure like the one in Fig.~\ref{fig:fiber_tree}.
-Each layer stores the non-fill (e.g. non-zero) indices in a particular dimension, conditioned on the earlier dimensions, and pointers to the next dimension's non-fill indices.
-These layers can be represented in any format that allows for iteration and lookup.
-In this work, we consider sorted lists, hash tables, bytemaps, and dense vectors, and they each have different performance characteristics in terms of iteration, lookup, and memory footprint.
-For example, compressed sparse row (CSR) is a common format for sparse matrices.
-It stores the row dimension as dense vector where each entry points to the set of non-zero columns for that particular row.
-This set of non-zero columns is then stored in a sorted list, i.e. in a compressed sparse format.
-Importantly, this abstraction requires tensors to be accessed in the order that they are stored (e.g. row-then-column in the case of CSR) which restricts the set of valid loop orders as we describe next.
+Over the last decade, compiler researchers have developed a series of sparse tensor compilers and shown that they produce highly efficient code for sparse tensor computations\cite{DBLP:journals/pacmpl/KjolstadKCLA17,DBLP:journals/corr/abs-2404-16730}.
+We use this work as our execution engine, so we briefly explain its important concepts below.

+\paragraph{Tensor Formats} There are many different ways to represent sparse tensors, and the optimal approach depends on the data distribution and the workload. \Ifive{Work in this space has converged on the {\em fibertree} abstraction for describing the space of formats \cite{DBLP:journals/pacmpl/KjolstadKCLA17, sze_efficient_2017}.} In this formalism, a tensor format is a nested data structure resembling the one in Fig.~\ref{fig:fiber_tree}.
+Each layer stores the non-fill (e.g., non-zero) indices in a particular dimension, conditioned on earlier dimensions, and pointers to the next dimension's non-fill indices.
+These layers can be represented in any format that enables iteration and lookup.

+In this work, we consider sorted lists, hash tables, bytemaps, and dense vectors, which each perform differently in terms of iteration, lookup, and memory footprint.
+For example, the compressed sparse row (CSR) is a common format for sparse matrices.
+It stores the row dimension as a dense vector, where each entry points to the set of non-zero columns for that particular row.
+This set of non-zero columns is then stored in a sorted list, i.e., in a compressed sparse format.
+Importantly, this abstraction requires tensors to be accessed in the order in which they are stored (e.g., row-then-column in the case of CSR), which restricts the set of valid loop orders, as we describe next.